 Field of view

-The focal length of a 135mm lens with the field of view 36.5° is close to that of the old 150mm f/2.8 lens with field of view 33°.
-Well, I like to use it for close portraits, as for such image scale there is no need in extension tubes.
+The focal length of a Pentax 67 135mm F4 Macro lens with the field of view 36.5° is close to that of the old 150mm F2.8 lens with a field of view 33°.
+Well, I like to use it for close portraits, as for such an image scale there is no need for extension tubes.

 Size and weight